BIG ROCK OFFICIAL RULES

 17. FEDERAL AND STATE REGULATIONS - All vessels and participants shall comply with North Carolina and Federal Fisheries laws and regulations regarding fishing licenses, vessel permits, fishing gear, season size limits and bag limits.
 Participants shall also adhere to all Big Rock Blue Marlin Tournament rules as contained herein.

 18. GAMEFISH - Winning gamefish will be determined by weight.
 In the event of a tie, the winner will be determined by the first fish weighed-in.
 Fish must be in fresh edible condition and fit for human consumption.
-All gamefish must be weighed in the day they are caught.
+All gamefish must be weighed on the day they are caught.
 Hookup time for gamefish should NOT be reported to Tournament Headquarters.
 Level VII - “Winner take all - dolphin” prize money will rollover to the next year’s tournament if no qualifying fish is weighed.
+See Rule 19 for Level VII - Largest Dolphin Winner Take All time schedule.
 Gamefish are defined as yellowfin tuna, dolphin and wahoo.
 If no qualifying gamefish are caught in Level I, the tournament will retain the money.

-19. WEIGH-IN - All blue marlin and gamefish eligible for prizes must be off-loaded and weighed at the official Tournament weigh station from the boat landing the fish unless authorized by the Weigh Master at the weigh station.
+19. WEIGH-IN - All blue marlin and gamefish eligible for prizes must be off-loaded and weighed at the official Tournament weigh station from the boat landing the fish.
 The fish must be entered on the official entry form by the Tournament Weigh Master.
 Blue marlin take priority over gamefish at the scales.
 The same scales and weigh station will be used for all fish including those entered in the NC Billfish Series.
 Gamefish scales will close at 7:00 p.m.
+Level VII - Largest Dolphin Winner Take All: Weighmaster will make special arrangements to weigh large dolphin for participants entered in this level after 7:00 p.m.
+Participants must notify the tournament committee by radio, text or phone prior to 4:00 p.m. and give specific ETA to the official weigh station.
 The weigh station is located on the Morehead City Waterfront.
 All billfish weighed in shall be donated for research.
 The Weigh Master has the right to refuse any fish in his sole discretion.
 The weigh station will remain open until the last boated blue marlin of the day is weighed.